 It’s a good idea to also follow up with the person recommending you and confirm all required materials have been submitted on your behalf.

 Please read about the SRAR requirement at NYU.

 The school officials you identify do not need to wait for you to submit your application before they submit supporting materials, but universities will not be able to access their forms until you have submitted your application.

+NYU has extended the test-optional policy for the 2023-2024 cycle.
 Students who elect to submit testing as part of their application to NYU Abu Dhabi, should review our Standard Testing Requirements here and submit official score reports or predicted scores.

 Note: Test scores must come from an official source to be processed.
 Use your name exactly as it appears on your passport or birth certificate on your application and supporting documents.